edgedb/edgedb/docs/stdlib/datetime.rst

 All referrable operators, functions and type casts are designed to maintain a strict separation between timezone-aware and "local" date/time values.

-EdgeDB stores and outputs timezone-aware values in UTC.
+EdgeDB store and output timezone-aware values in UTC format.

 .. note::